d2l-ai/d2l-en/chapter_modern_recurrent-networks/seq2seq.md

 ## The Loss Function

-For each timestep, the decoder outputs a vocabulary size confidence score vector to predict words.
+For each timestep, the decoder outputs a vocabulary-size confidence score vector to predict words.
 Similar to language modeling, we can apply softmax to obtain the probabilities and then use cross-entropy loss to calculate the loss.
-But note that we padded the target sentences to make them have the same length, but we do not need to compute the loss on the padding symbols.
+Note that we padded the target sentences to make them have the same length, but we do not need to compute the loss on the padding symbols.

 To implement the loss function that filters out some entries, we will use an operator called `SequenceMask`.
 It can specify to mask the first dimension (`axis=0`) or the second one (`axis=1`).
 If the second one is chosen, given a valid length vector `len` and 2-dim input `X`, this operator sets `X[i, len[i]:] = 0` for all $i$'s.